akosbrachna/coil_winder/README.md

 The microcontroller receives the coil parameters on serial port from a windows program that provides the user interface for the circuit.
-That windows program will also be shared here.
+That windows program is shared here https://github.com/akosbrachna/coil_winder_interface.

 Circuit diagram will be added later.